juliuschou/helloContainerWithFlaskAndScikitLearnApp/00FlaskRobertaApp.md

                 DOCKER_USERNAME: ${{ secrets.DOCKER_USERNAME }}
                 DOCKER_TOKEN: ${{ secrets.DOCKER_TOKEN }}

     The DOCKER_TOKEN secret is expected to be a Docker access token that you've created in your Docker Hub account.
 Access tokens are more secure for automation and can be scoped to specific actions.

     Make sure you have added the DOCKER_USERNAME and DOCKER_TOKEN secrets in your GitHub repository settings.
 The DOCKER_USERNAME secret should be your Docker Hub username, and the DOCKER_TOKEN secret should be the access token you've generated for Docker Hub authentication.

+Step 5: Publish to GitHub Repository

+1. Configuring GitHub to Avoid Using Username and Password

+    To interact with GitHub without the need for entering a username and password every time, you can configure SSH authentication.
+Here are the steps:

+2. Generate SSH Key

+    `ssh-keygen -t ed25519 -C "your_email@example.com"`

+3. Configure Git to Use SSH

+    - Set your Git username and email address, and configure Git to use SSH.
+Use the following commands:

+            git config --global user.name "Your GitHub Username" git config --global user.email "your_email@example.com"

+4. Add SSH Key to GitHub Account

+    1. Log into your GitHub account.
+    2. Click on your profile picture → Settings → SSH and GPG keys → New SSH key.
+    3. Paste the contents of your `id_ed25519.pub` file into the "Key" field, give your key a descriptive title, and click "Add SSH key".

+5. Create an Empty Repository on GitHub

+    Before you can push your code, you need to create an empty repository on GitHub:

+    1. Log in to your GitHub account.
+    2. Click on the "+" sign in the top right corner of the GitHub website.
+    3. Select "New repository" from the dropdown menu.
+    4. Give your repository a name and, optionally, a description.
+    5. Choose if you want your repository to be public or private (private repositories may require a paid GitHub plan).
+    6. Do not select any checkboxes for initializing the repository with README, .gitignore, or a license, as we'll push an existing repository.
+    7. Click on the "Create repository" button.

+6. Push Code to GitHub

+    Now that you have generated an SSH key, added it to your GitHub account, configured Git to use SSH, and created an empty repository on GitHub, you can push your code to GitHub:

+        # Navigate to your project directory (the directory where your code is located)
+        cd /path/to/your/project # Initialize Git (if not already initialized) git init

+        # Add the files you want to commit to the staging area
+        git add .

+        # Commit the changes with a meaningful message
+        git commit -m "Your commit message here"

+        # set remote github repository
+        git remote add origin git@github.com:YourUsername/YourRepository.git

+        # Push the committed changes to the master branch of your GitHub repository
+        git push origin master